What is pancreatitis?

 Acute pancreatitis causes the pancreas to function abnormally, leading to insufficient amounts of pancreatic enzymes in the intestines that can cause diarrhoea.
 The insufficient amounts of enzymes lead to malabsorption as undigested food passes quickly through the digestive tract.

 Medications to reduce acute pancreatitis pain can cause constipation.
 These medications slow the passage of food and cause stools to become dry, hard and difficult to pass.

 One of the significant symptoms of acute pancreatitis is abdominal pain, which is felt in the middle of the upper left side of the abdomen.
 It can get worse after eating or drinking.

 How can pancreatitis be prevented?

 Avoiding alcohol consumption reduces the risk of getting pancreatitis.

 Gallstones are a major risk factor of acute pancreatitis that is caused due to excessive cholesterol levels.
 To reduce the risk of gallstones, eat a low-fat, healthy diet that includes whole grains, fresh fruits and vegetables.
 Avoid full-fat dairy products and fried foods.

 Obese people have an elevated risk of forming gallstones, leading to acute pancreatitis.
 Losing excess weight, working out daily and maintaining a healthy lifestyle can help prevent gallstones from forming.

-If you have been recently diagnosed with pancreatitis, you can consult the best cancer surgeon in Kolkata, Dr. Sanjoy Mandal.
+If you have been recently diagnosed with pancreatitis, you can consult the best GI surgeon in Kolkata, Dr. Sanjoy Mandal.